 None of this financial activity would be possible without effective communication.
 Financial transactions are as many legal transactions as they are anything else.
 Every international financial transaction must be perfect.
 There is no room for mistakes; otherwise, the repercussions could be expensive.

 Many financial institutions these days have branches all over the world, or at least in the major financial centers and hubs.
 They wouldn’t be able to function without having a working relationship with translation services to financial businesses.

-International financial transactions might include any of the following, just to mention a few:
+International financial transactions might include any of the following, just to mention few of them: